Norman Alden: Career

-Alden portrayed Johnny Ringo in the 1955 western series, The Life and Legend of Wyatt Earp, with Hugh O'Brian in the title role.
-Alden also played in Barnaby Jones in the December 31, 1974, episode "The Last Contract."
+Alden portrayed Johnny Ringo in the 1955 Western series, The Life and Legend of Wyatt Earp, with Hugh O'Brian in the title role.
+Alden also played in Barnaby Jones in the December 31, 1974, episode "The Last Contract".
 Alden played Coach Leroy Fedder in the 1970s television series, Mary Hartman, Mary Hartman.
 He also voiced the ringmaster, Hank, on the animated television series Devlin.
 He played the lead in the film Andy.
-The actor also played a former cop bent on getting his revenge against Steve McGarrett in the Season 4 Hawaii Five-O episode "Rest in Peace, Somebody."
+The actor also played a former cop bent on getting his revenge against Steve McGarrett in the Season 4 Hawaii Five-O episode "Rest in Peace, Somebody".

-Other roles that Alden portrayed included the AC Delco repairman, Lou the Mechanic for seven years in a series of advertisements, Professor Frank Heflin in Electra Woman and Dyna Girl, both Aquaman and Green Arrow in the animated TV franchise Super Friends, two episodes of The Andy Griffith Show, and Major Truman Landon in Tora!
+Other roles that Alden portrayed included the AC Delco repairman, Lou the Mechanic for seven years in a series of advertisements, Professor Frank Heflin in Electra Woman and Dyna Girl, Aquaman, Green Arrow and Plastic Man in the animated TV franchise Super Friends, two episodes of The Andy Griffith Show, and Major Truman Landon in Tora!
 Tora!
 Tora!
 (1970).
 He provided the voice of Sir Kay in the 1963 Disney film The Sword in the Stone, and Kranix in the 1986 film The Transformers: The Movie.
-In 1976, Alden appeared as Big Daddy Dawson, Flo's first ex-husband on the CBS TV series, Alice (TV series).
-He was in one episode of Dallas as Senator William Orloff the episode #3 Spy In The House Season 1 aka Mini Series.
-In Season 1 of The Dukes of Hazzard he played Chief Lacey of the Springville Police in the episode "Deputy Dukes"; he returned to the role in the second-season episode "The Ghost of General Lee".
+In 1976, Alden appeared as Big Daddy Dawson, Flo's first ex-husband on the CBS TV series, Alice.
+He was in one episode of Dallas as Senator William Orloff in Season 1 Episode 3 "Spy in the House" aka Mini Series.
+In Season 1 of The Dukes of Hazzard, he played Chief Lacey of the Springville Police in the episode "Deputy Dukes"; he returned to the role in the second-season episode "The Ghost of General Lee".
 He appeared as Lou Caruthers, the owner of the coffee shop in Back to the Future (1985) and the color-blind cameraman Bill in Tim Burton's Ed Wood (1994).
 He appeared in Kansas City Bomber (1972), which starred Raquel Welch.

-In 1966 he also played The Joker's "Henchman #1" in episodes 25 and 26, titled 'The Joker trumps an ace' and 'Batman Sets the Pace', of Batman.
-In 1970–71, he played Tom Williams on My Three Sons.
-He played Sergeant Krebs in 1966 in the Hogan's Heroes episode "Happiness Is a Warm Sergeant."

 In 1986, Alden arrived to the taping of the television program Small Wonder, not realizing that the episode had been co-written by his cousin Jack Gross.

 Death

 Alden died of natural causes at age 87 on July 27, 2012, in Los Angeles.
+He was interred in Hollywood Forever Cemetery.